 Policy Council is a decision-making group that works together with the Board of Directors and Administrative staff.
-Each member is elected annually, at the beginning of the program year starting in August, by the parents of each Parent Center Committee.
+Each representative is elected annually, at the beginning of the program year starting in August, by the parents of their respective classroom.
 This is a very important role and the representative serves as a link between those people making and carrying out decisions and with the Head Start and Early Head Start parents.
 Pre-K Counts parents interested in joining may participate as a community representative.
 No CenClear employee or members of their immediate family may serve on Policy Council.